Josh. 2:11 - "When we heard it, our hearts melted and no courage remained..."

 In the text above, Rahab is confessing to the two spies sent into Jericho by Joshua exactly how they felt upon hearing the news that the Israelites were coming.
 She informs them that their hearts melted and no courage remained in any of them.

-Maybe you walked into a doctor’s office and while sitting there he informed you that you had a disease or a loved one you had accompanied into his office had a disease and upon hearing the news your heart melted within you.
+Maybe you walked into a doctor’s office and while sitting there the doctor informed you that you had a disease or a loved one you had accompanied into his/her office had a disease and upon hearing the news your heart melted within you.

 Maybe you received a visit from a police officer and informed you, a loved one died in an accident and your heart melted within and all your courage departed.

 Or maybe it was the time one of your children was lost at the amusement park and for over an hour you know your heart stopped.